Bibek292shah/Car-Rental---Bibek-Shah/README.md

 # Car-Rental---Bibek-Shah
-i ahve amde a car rental website using MERN stack and Vite
+i have made a car rental website using MERN stack and Vite